 Since their 60s inspired debut in 2003, The High Dials have undergone a transformation, gradually leaning more towards a psychedelic than British mod sound.
 Yestergraves is a psych introspection – pensive and distant with an out-of-focus air.

 The title track begins with a hazy mist of guitar that solidifies into a melodic weaving of riffs and synth, undercut with a pulsating beat.
 Its dreamy vocal harmony provides a mesmerising warmth that echoes the songs sentiments about acceptance and futility: “we live in the life that we choose, not yesterday”.

 In the same vein, Echoes and Empty Rooms combines shimmery, dream-like melodies with the vibe of a classic 80s throwback.
 Evil Twin shows a darker side to the EP, with offset electro hiccups, sinister vocal echoes and a synth that sounds like Kraftwerk gone rogue.

 Hopefully an indication of what’s to come in 2014, Yestergraves is a strong, though brief, collection of indie psych.
 All that’s left is to enjoy, and wait for the next installment.

-Yestergraves EP was released on 22nd November 2013, for further information or to listen visit here.
+Yestergraves EP was released on 22nd November 2013.
+For further information or to order the album visit the High Dials’ website here.